fxpio/fxp-resource-bundle/README.md

 Sonatra Resource Bundle
 =======================

-The Sonatra ResourceBundle provides centralized management of objects/entities.
+The Sonatra ResourceBundle is a resource management layer for doctrine.

 Features include: